 We believe middle school and early adolescence offer a wonderful opportunity to ignite students’ imagination and curiosity during a time of great change, much excitement, and many challenges.
-A successful middle school experience is essential for students to remain academically engaged as they journey into young adulthood.
+A successful middle school experience is essential for students to remain academically engaged and challenged as they journey into young adulthood.

 - value opportunities to work both independently and collaboratively.

-self expression, whether writing in field journals, conducting research
+expression, whether writing in field journals, conducting research

 projects, or expressing themselves through art, literature, or music.

 The Schoolhouse middle school program combines structured academic learning in the fundamentals—math, language arts, science, social studies, and foreign language—with field-based activities in the broader community and in the natural world.

 Field experiences naturally interweave with classroom activities and spawn new

 ideas and inquiry.
 Students take a lead in their own learning and, with the guidance